Download eBooks & Wiring Diagrams (FREE)

 Optional Hike To Fuego: ~200Q ($26)

-*The camping fee is not always collected at basecamp.
-Sometimes the locals come and ask for payment.
-Sometimes they don’t.
+*The camping fee is not always collected at base camp.
+Sometimes, the locals come and ask for payment.
+Sometimes they donโ€™t.
 You are more likely to have to pay this camping fee on the weekend than during weekdays.

-What Does Hiking Overnight To Acatenango Volcano Involve?
+What Does Hiking Overnight to Acatenango Volcano Involve?

-“Hiking Acatenango” usually involves 3 different sections.
-The first section is mandatory, the next two sections are optional.
+โ€œHiking Acatenangoโ€ usually involves three different sections.
+The first section is mandatory; the next two sections are optional.

-1. Hiking To Acatenango Basecamp
+1. Hiking to Acatenango Basecamp

-All overnight hikes to Acatenango involve a 4-5 hour hike to Acatenango’s basecamp.
+All overnight hikes to Acatenango involve a 4-5 hour hike to Acatenangoโ€™s base camp.
 This is the camping zone where all tours and individual campers set up their tents.
-In this camping zone, virtually all sites have a view to Fuego Volcano.
-So at night, you can camp and see Fuego bursting lava rocks all night long.
+In this camping zone, virtually all sites have a view of Fuego Volcano.
+So, at night, you can camp and see Fuego bursting lava rocks all night long.

-2. Hiking To Acatenango Summit
+2. Hiking to Acatenango Summit

 Once at the Acatenango basecamp, you may have the option to hike to the summit of Acatenango for sunset and/or sunrise.
-It is about a 1.5 hour hike from the basecamp.
-And if the weather is good, you can see several lakes (including Lake Atitlán), several far off volcanos, and even Guatemala’s pacific cost.
+It is about a 1.5-hour hike from the base camp.
+And if the weather is good, you can see several lakes (including Lake Atitlรกn), several far-off volcanos, and even Guatemalaโ€™s Pacific coast.

-3. Hiking To Fuego Volcano
+3. Hiking to Fuego Volcano

 Fuego volcano erupting at sunset near Acatenango volcano